 - What happens if payment is late

-These payment terms need to be clear and noticeable on the invoice so there’s no confusion when it comes time for your customer to make their payment.”
+These payment terms need to be clear and noticeable on the invoice so there’s no confusion when it comes time to pay.

 2. Put an invoice late fee or penalty in place

-A late payment fee may just be the motivation your customers need to make sure they pay on time.
+A late payment fee might be the motivation your customers need to pay on time.
 After all, no one likes to pay a fee!

 3. Allow customers to pay invoices in installments